ConvertAPI/docs/converter.md

 [response]
 PDF file contents displayed in a browser
 ```
-URL passed as a query parameter must be [percentage encoded](https://en.wikipedia.org/wiki/Percent-encoding) (from http://example.com to http%3A%2F%2Fexample.com).
+URL passed as a query parameter must be [percentage encoded](https://en.wikipedia.org/wiki/Percent-encoding) (e.g. http://example.com should be encoded as http%3A%2F%2Fexample.com).

 #### DOCX conversion to PDF example
 ```